TV Patrol: 1986–2004: Pre-launch and TV Patrol (first iteration)

-Following the People Power Revolution in February 1986 and the resumption of operations months later, ABS-CBN News executives, among them then-News Manager Angelo Castro Jr., began holding meetings with higher-ups on plans to launch an all-new news program that will serve as a replacement to Balita Ngayon.
+Following the People Power Revolution in February 1986 and ABS-CBN's reopening of operations, ABS-CBN News executives, among them then-News Manager Angelo Castro Jr., began holding meetings with higher-ups on plans to launch an all-new news program that will serve as a replacement to Balita Ngayon.
 On March 1, 1987, ABS-CBN announced the launch of TV Patrol during the public variety extravaganza "Ang Pagbabalik ng Bituin" at Luneta Park, Manila.

 TV Patrol premiered on March 2, 1987, at 6:00 p.m.
-PHT, replacing Balita Ngayon, with Noli de Castro, Mel Tiangco, and Robert Arevalo as the original anchors.
-Segment anchors included Ernie Baron, who served as the newscast's chief meteorologist and provided viewers trivia pertaining to science and history, and actress-personality Angelique Lazo who first hosted Star News, an entertainment news segment.
-However, on June 1, 1987, Arevalo left the newscast and was replaced by Frankie Evangelista, who served as a segment host for "PULSO: Pangkalahatang Ugnayan Laan sa Opinyon".
+PHT, replacing Balita Ngayon, with Noli de Castro, Mel Tiangco and Robert Arevalo as the original anchors.
+Segment anchors included Ernie Baron, who served as the newscast's chief meteorologist and provided viewers trivia pertaining to science and history, and actress-personality Angelique Lazo for Star News.
+However, on June 1, 1987, Arevalo left the newscast and was replaced by Frankie Evangelista, who became segment host for "PULSO: Pangkalahatang Ugnayan Laan sa Opinyon" – which served as the newscast's nightly opinion-editorial piece.

 With the introduction of international broadcasts in 1989 to the Pacific islands of Guam and Saipan, and later with the birth of TFC on September 24, 1994, TV Patrol became the first Philippine newscast and program to broadcast overseas.

-In 1993, Christine Bersola joined as the segment host of Star News segment, replaced Angelique Lazo, until 1996.
-In 1995, Tiangco left the newscast and transferred to GMA Network in 1996.
+In 1993, Christine Bersola replaced Angelique Lazo as the Star News segment hostess.
+Mel Tiangco would leave the newscast and transfer to GMA Network in 1996.